flipt-io/migrator/README.md

 ## Legal

-:scale: This tool is not affiliated with or endorsed by any of the sources it supports.
+:copyright: This tool is not affiliated with or endorsed by any of the sources it supports.
 All trademarks are the property of their respective owners.

 ## Usage